Bayesian climbing grades

 ax.grid();

 Odd!
-But I’m satisfied the inference data is OK so let’s proceed to some analysis
+But I’m satisfied the inference data is OK so let’s proceed to some analysis.

 Model analysis

-We can start out just looking at the posterior mean values for
+We can start out just looking at the posterior mean values for our regression parameters:

 alpha_hat = idata.posterior["alpha"].mean(("chain", "draw")).to_numpy()